-This section describes the $\lambda$ -dependence of the potentials used for free energy calculations (see sec.
+This section describes the λ -dependence of the potentials used for free energy calculations (see sec.
 3.12).
-All common types of potentials and constraints can be interpolated smoothly from state A ( $\lambda=0$ ) to state B ( $\lambda=1$ ) and vice versa.
-All bonded interactions are interpolated by linear interpolation of the interaction parameters.
-Non-bonded interactions can be interpolated linearly or via soft-core interactions.
+All common types of potentials and constraints can be interpolated smoothly from state A ($\lambda = 0$) to state B ($\lambda = 1$) and vice versa.
+All bonded interactions are interpolated by linear

-Starting in GROMACS 4.6, $\lambda$ is a vector, allowing different components of the free energy transformation to be carried out at different rates.
+Starting in GROMACS 4.6, λ is a vector, allowing different components of the free energy transformation to be carried out at different rates.
 Coulomb, Lennard-Jones, bonded, and restraint terms can all be controlled independently, as described in the .mdp options.